buddyq/AgentAssets/wp-content/plugins/gotmls/readme.txt

 5. The Quarantine showing threats that have been fix already.

 == Changelog ==

+= 4.16.26 =
+* Fixed "What to look for" Options so that changes are saved.
+* Changed get_currentuserinfo to wp_get_current_user because the get_currentuserinfo function was deprecated in WP 4.5

 = 4.16.17 =
 * Removed Menu Item Placement Options because the add_object_page function was deprecated in WP 4.5.